Private Equity • Value Creation • Portfolio Operations

 System disruption

-The platform is best presented as an overlay, not as a demand to rip and replace accounting, banking, or vendor relationships.
+The platform is best presented as an overlay, not as a demand to rip and replace accounting, banking, card, or vendor relationships.

 Addressing friction